Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-where~$\rho$ satisfies the estimate~(\ref{eq:PIest}).
-Under the same assumptions as in Theorem~\ref{thm:LSI} it holds that for all functions~$f \in L^1(\mu)$ and all~$R,t>0$
+where~$\rho$ satisfies the estimate \eqref{eq:PIest}. \item Under the same assumptions as in Theorem~\ref{thm:LSI}, it holds that for all functions~$f \in L^1(\mu)$ and all~$R,t>0$,

-where~$\alpha$ satisfies the estimate~(\ref{eq:LSIest}) and
+where~$\alpha$ satisfies the estimate \eqref{eq:LSIest} and

-\end{corollary} One consequence of Corollary \ref{p_sampling} is that the isa has an exponential gain compared to the overdamped Langevin dynamics for sampling (see also Remark \ref{r_ek_compared}).
-See \cite{Dupuis12} for the details on the use of the isa to sample from the Gibbs measure $\frac{1}{Z} \exp\bigl( - \frac{H}{\tau_1}\bigr)$ at temperature $\tau_1$.
+\end{enumerate} Similar bounds hold for the negative deviation. \end{corollary} One consequence of Corollary \ref{p_sampling} is that the isa has an exponential gain in comparison with the over-damped Langevin dynamics for sampling (see also Remark \ref{r_ek_compared}).
+The deviation bounds show an explicit dependence of the convergence on the temperatures, which is missing in the large deviation analysis in \cite{Dupuis12}.
+This justifies why the choice of a second higher temperature in the isa is useful, and shows how it increases the speed of convergence in the ergodic theorem.